Laurent Pelly

 French opera and theatre director Laurent Pelly is sought after by the world’s most prestigious houses.
 With a natural affinity for Italian and French repertoire, his creative curiosity has led him in recent years towards other composers including Russian and Czech.
 He brings theatrical insight to his work with singers and his concepts often contain surreal invention and a dark sense of humour.
 A master of detail, he designs the costumes for all his productions, as well as occasionally the sets.

 He was Co-Director of Théâtre national de Toulouse Midi-Pyrénées (2008–2018) where creations included Ionesco’s La cantatrice chauve, Aristophane’s Les oiseaux, Goldoni’s L’oiseau vert and Hugo’s Mangeront-ils? as well as Shakespeare’s Macbeth and A Midsummer Night’s Dream.
-In 2021 he brought his sense of comic fantasy to the first French theatrical production of Mary Chase’s Harvey, which continued to tour in 2022–23, featuring acclaimed french actor Jacques Gamblin.
-This season sees the premiere of his latest theatrical venture – Goldoni’s L’Impresario de Smyrne (Scènes de la vie d’opéra).
+His most recent work in the theatre includes Goldoni’s L’Impresario de Smyrne (Scènes de la vie d’opéra), and the first French theatrical production of Mary Chase’s Harvey, with acclaimed French actor Jacques Gamblin.